vds2212/vim-remotions/README.md

 The goal of this plugin is allow to repeat moves with the `,` and `;` keys

-It is particularly useful for double key moves likes next method: `[m`, `]m`.
+It is particularly useful for double key moves likes next/previous method: `[m`/`]m`.

-The repetition keys can be configured as:
+The repetition keys can be configured as to be done in the direction of:
-- In the direction of the initial move
+- the initial move
-- In the direction of the document
+- the document

 e.g. for `[m` move: